-Part two requires any income sources you might have had for the last three years.
-This includes any work you might have done where you received payment, whether it was official or not.
+Part 2 requires you to disclose any income sources you have had for the last three years.
+This includes any work you might have done for which you received payment, whether it was official or not.

 All of the blanks must be filled in with income before exclusions or deductions for the previous three years.

 Question 4: Did you have any income from employment or from operating a business during this year or the two previous calendar years?

 Question 5: Did you receive any other income during this year or the two previous calendar years?